Nutty

 With a savings account, you simply deposit your cash, and earn interest.
 As long as you don’t lock your money away in a fixed rate savings account, you should be able to get your money back within a short(ish) time frame.
 Use an easy access account to access your money usually within a couple of hours (all of our recommendations are easy access).

-However, if you want to shop around, check out Chip¹ and Wise¹, they're great options too.
+However, if you want to shop around, check out the best saving accounts above.

 If you are saving for the long term (over 3 years or more), and likely won’t need access to the cash, you could also consider investing your money.
 Learn lots more about that with our guide to the best investment platforms.
 You could also consider saving with a personal pension, and getting an extra 25% bonus on your savings.